Aladdin Theater: History

 In 1924 the Aladdin Theater first started showing silent movies and live acts.
 It was built for $80,000.
 The Sparks Theater chain purchased the Aladdin in 1939 and changed its name to the "State Theater."

 The Kent Theater Chain purchased the building in 1960 and renamed it the Fine Arts Theater.

 Subsequently, the city of Cocoa bought the building and renamed it the Cocoa Village Playhouse.
 The city sold it to Brevard Community College for $1 in 1984.
 Through donations, and grants, the building was restored from 1985 through 1989.
 In 1990, the playhouse began staging community based musicals.

 The theater was heavily featured in the 1993 film Matinee, where it portrayed the fictional Key West Strand Theater.
 The film, set during the Cuban Missile Crisis, starred John Goodman.

 In 2007, a $2.8 million annex was started.

 In 2011, the building was returned to the city of Cocoa.

 In 2012, there were 50,000 paying customers annually.

+In 2016, the Historic Cocoa Village Playhouse purchased the historic R.M.
+Rembert Building located next door at 304 Brevard Avenue.